Additional Active Learning Resources

 17(1).
 Retrieved from

-This study explores the implementation and efficacy of active learning through the
+This study explores the implementation and efficacy of active learning

-pedagogy must be an integral part of preparation and facilitation.
+learning, pedagogy must be an integral part of preparation and facilitation.

 Highlights: “While a lecturer can prepare an entire lesson before a class meeting and enact